 The gist: A national retail operator with a reputation for buying troubled malls and investing little in them bought Acadiana Mall earlier this month.
 Little is known about what the buyer, New-York based Namdar Realty Group, has in mind.
 Meanwhile, retailer H&M appears to be heading our way.

 No information is publicly available yet.
-Particularly what Namdar paid.
-And not much is known about the company’s plans for the nearly 1 million square feet of mall space and adjacent acreage it now owns.
+Including what Namdar paid.
+And not much is known about the company’s plans for the mall space and adjacent acreage it now owns.
 Nothing on the sale has been filed in the Lafayette Parish Courthouse.
 Namdar released a terse statement on its website announcing the acquisition.

 The mall’s appraised value was $46 million in July, down from $188 million a decade ago.
 In 2007 then-owner CBL & Associates Properties took out what was at the time a $150 million commercial mortgage backed securities (CMBS) loan against the mall.
 Built in 1979, the mall underwent renovations in 2004, 2007 and 2013.